 Then there is at least one available label from the set $\{0,1,\ldots,m\}$ in order to assign to vertex $v_1$.

+For the second stage of the algorithm, assume that $d_G(v_i)=1$.
+There are at most $(2p-1)+(2q-1)(\Delta-1)$ forbidden labels for the vertex $v_i$, because it has one neighbor and at most $(\Delta-1)$ vertices at distance $2$.
+However, we have

+This means that we always have an available label for a degree one vertex.
 This completes the proof. \end{proof}

-An immediate consequence of Theorem~\ref{label:intk} is that the upper bound on $\lambda_{p,q}$ becomes $(2p-1)\mu+(2q-1)\Delta-2q+1$ for interval bigraphs, since there are only two color classes.
+An immediate consequence of the proof of Theorem~\ref{label:intk} is that the upper bound on $\lambda_{p,q}$ becomes $(2p-1)\mu+(2q-1)\Delta-2q+1$ for interval bigraphs, since there are only two color classes.
 It is also possible to achieve another upper bound for interval bigraphs in the following manner.
 Firstly recall that every interval bigraph is chordal bipartite.
-Furthermore, a strong $T$-elimination ordering of the vertices of chordal bipartite graphs were used (in reverse) to get an $L(2,1)$-labeling with span at most $2\Delta$ in \cite{Panda}.
-Using the same ordering as an input in Algorithm~\ref{algo:alg1}, we may obtain an $L(p,q)$-labeling of a chordal bipartite graph with span at most $2(2q-1)(\Delta-1)+p$.
+Furthermore, a strong $T$-elimination ordering of the vertices of chordal bipartite graphs was used (in reverse) to get an $L(2,1)$-labeling with a span at most $2\Delta$ in \cite{Panda}.
+Using the same ordering as an input in Algorithm \ref{algo:alg1}, we may obtain an $L(p,q)$-labeling of a chordal bipartite graph with a span at most $2(2q-1)(\Delta-1)+p$.